 FORM A LEGAL ENTITY FOR YOUR BUSINESS

-To be awarded a business credit score, your organization must be a corporation or a limited liability company (LLC).
-Establishing your firm as a legally separate entity, such as an S-corp or LLC, can safeguard your personal assets from business obligations in addition to helping you create business credit.
-Without the cost of a lawyer, LegalZoom can handle this for you.
+To be awarded a business credit score, your organization must be a Sole proprietorship, Partnership, Limited Liability Partnership, Private Limited Companies, One person Companies.
+Establishing your firm as a legally separate entity, such as an LLP or PVT LIMITED, can safeguard your personal assets from business obligations in addition to helping you create business credit.
+Without the cost of a lawyer, Indiafilings can handle this for you.

 OPEN A BUSINESS ACCOUNT WITH A BANK